Learn about the numerous opportunities Bavaria, Frankfurt, and Berlin have to offer for international startups.

 - Berlin is considered the #2 startup city in Europe, with 300+ active VCs, business incubators, and accelerators.
 Berlin’s startups are particularly strong in the areas of fintech, AI, big data, e-commerce, IoT, and blockchain.

 - Tech talent is abundant in Berlin.
 With 30,000 graduates per year from the city’s 40 universities, Berlin has the highest proportion of highly qualified people under the age of 35 in Germany.

 - Berlin is the leading German state in startup growth and investments, with 1 new startup being founded every 20 minutes.
 41% of Germany’s startup financing rounds in the first half of 2020 went to startups from the Berlin area.

 - Despite Berlin’s status as a major city and startup hub, Berliners take their work-life balance seriously!
 It is uncommon for workers to stay in the office past 6pm.

-Scaler8 is your expert partner for expansion to Germany.
+Scaler8 is your expert partner for business expansion to Germany.
 Powered by German Entrepreneurship Asia, we position Asian startups and SMEs for success in the German market, through our suite of market exploration and access services, strong networks, and industry expertise.